Which One Is Right For Me?

 Do I Need Both Types of Insurance Coverage?

-If you are making payments on your vehicle, your bank lender or lease holder may require you to have ‘full coverage” including both comprehensive and collision coverage.
-This is because they have a financial investment in the value of your vehicle, and they have a vested interest in making sure that it is in good condition and kept in nice looking condition.
+If you are making payments on your vehicle, your bank lender or lease holder may require you to have “full coverage” which typically includes both comprehensive and collision coverage.
+Reason being, they have a financial investment in the value of your vehicle, and they have a vested interest in making sure that it is in good and nice looking condition.

 Maybe you own your vehicle outright; do you still need comprehensive and collision coverage?
 To decide how much coverage you need, think about your unique situation.
+Consider the value of your car and the cost to add comp and collision to your policy, minus what you’d pay in a deductible, do you feel it would be necessary?
 Do you drive every day, or does your car spend most of the time parked in your garage?
 Do you have an older vehicle, or is your vehicle only a couple of years old?
-If you got in an accident tomorrow, or someone hit and ran, could you pay out of your own pocket the cost of repairing or replacing your car?
+If you got into an accident tomorrow, or someone hit and ran, could you pay out of your own pocket the cost of repairing or replacing your car?

 When it comes to deciding how much coverage you need, there isn’t a one-size-fits-all solution.
 Think about your needs and habits and decide what is best for you.
-Many times, auto owners that have older cars that aren’t really deemed “collectibles” will not add collision or comprehensive coverage to their policy.
-They figure the extra cost in their policy, plus paying the deductible if the car were to be involved in an accident wouldn’t be worth these extra costs each month if an accident occurred.
+Many times, auto owners that have older cars that aren’t really deemed “collectors” will not add collision or comprehensive coverage to their policy.
+We strongly recommend at least comprehensive as it will protect the total loss of the vehicle.
+But sometimes owners figure the extra cost to their policy, plus paying the deductible if the car were to be involved in an accident wouldn’t be worth it.

 Building the auto insurance policy that is right for you can be difficult.
 With so many different options available, you may worry that you don’t have the right amount of coverage.
-Carrying too much coverage on an older car may end up costing you more in the long run, while having too little coverage can leave you with thousands of dollars in repairs in the event of an accident and law suit.
-Call us to help you review your options and build the policy that will fit your needs and budget.
+Carrying too much coverage on an older car may end up costing you more in the long run, while having too little coverage can leave you with thousands of dollars in unforeseen losses and/or repairs in the event of an accident and law suit.
+Call us today so we can have our licensed auto insurance agents review your options and build the policy that will fit your needs and budget.

 Read More: Auto Insurance in Las Vegas, Nevada